The JournalEssayTax

 The 1,225-Hour Criterion and Missing Deductions

 A big consideration for part-time entrepreneurs is the urencriterium, the 1,225-hour rule.
 The Dutch tax authority offers certain entrepreneurial tax deductions (ondernemersaftrek) like the zelfstandigenaftrek andstartersaftrek if you qualify as an entrepreneur for income tax purposes.
+Read our detailed guide on startersaftrek and zelfstandigenaftrek to understand these deductions fully.

 What You Miss Without Meeting the Hours